 U.S. retail statistics

-Growth rates for imported rosés have been ahead of the market in the U.S. for at least eight years — as long as Nielsen has been tracking this as a separate segment at retail.
+Growth rates for imported rosés have been ahead of the market in the U.S. for at least nine years — as long as Nielsen has been tracking this as a separate segment at retail.

 Provence export statistics

 As the market grows, Provence rosé producers — the world's dry rosé specialists — are expanding their exports.
 For 10 consecutive years, exports of rosé wines from Provence to the United States have grown at double-digit rates.

 Discover new labels

-- a sommelier or restaurateur looking to tap into the growing rosé trend and secure unique new labels for your wine list?
+- a sommelier or restaurateur looking to tap into the growing rosé trend and secure new labels for your wine list?

-We can give you a hand.
+We would love to give you a hand.